-Although shoulder pain is not a hallmark of lung cancer, any persistent unexplained pain warrants a visit to a doctor
+Although shoulder pain is not a common symptom of lung cancer, any persistent, unexplained pain warrants a visit to a doctor for further investigation.

 Lung cancer can cause referred pain in the shoulder.
-Referred pain is a type of pain that begins in one area of the body but is felt in another.
-Some types of lung cancer are more likely to cause referred pain than others.
+Referred pain means that pain starts in one area of the body, but a person experiences it in a different area.

 Pancoast lung cancer tumors

-Pancoast tumors are a relatively uncommon form of lung cancer.
-These tumors are located in a groove at the top of the lungs.
+Pancoast tumors are a relatively rare form of lung cancer.
+These tumors develop in a groove called the superior sulcus at the top of the lungs.
 They often cause intense shoulder pain on the same side of the body as the affected lung, as the superior sulcus is close to the shoulder.

 Metastatic lung cancer

 Metastatic lung cancer is cancer that has spread to other areas of the body.
-When lung cancer spreads to nearby regions, such as the bones, lymph nodes, and other nearby structures, shoulder pain may occur.
+When lung cancer spreads to nearby regions, such as the bones and lymph nodes, shoulder pain may occur.

 - unexplained muscle and bone pain

 - changes in the nervous system, such as weakness or tingling, headaches, dizziness, and seizures

 - swelling in the lymph nodes